-Q. What will I get for my membership?
+Q. What will I get for my WFGA membership?

 As a member of the WFGA you enjoy a full programme of specialist workshops and workdays through out the year, along with visits and tours to gardens and events.
 A newsletter packed with information and articles is sent to each member four times a year.
 Membership enables you to apply for the training opportunity Work and Retrain As a Gardener Scheme (WRAGS).
-A members page and Forum on our website enables you to network with a membership that covers all aspects of working on the land. membership permits access to jobs advertised on the Forum on the Garden Recruitment Network - GRN.
+A members page and Forum on our website enables you to network with a membership that covers all aspects of working on the land.
+Membership permits access to jobs advertised on the Forum on the Garden Recruitment Network - GRN.
 You will have access to a Discount Seed Scheme and Tools scheme.
 After a years membership you are eligible to apply for the Christine Ladley Fund.

 Membership is open to all that have an interest in farming and gardening.
 The name Women’s Farm & Garden Association comes from the past when women were excluded from training and employment opportunities - but we've been around for over a hundred years and don't want to lose our name.

 We limit the size of the group attending specialist workshops and places are eagerly sought by members.
 There are opportunities for friends and family members to join tours and visits.

 WRAGS is a scheme run by the WFGA.
 The Work and Retrain As a Gardener Scheme offers an opportunity to train part time in practical gardening skills in a working garden, within their home location, as part of a gardening team or with an experienced Garden Owner.
-The training covers 15 hours per week over 12 months and a small training allowance is paid to the trainee to cover basic costs.
+The training covers 15 hours per week over 12 months and a small training allowance is paid to the trainee by the Garden Owner to cover basic costs (currently £5 an hour)